Dunstan Chestnut History

 Dunstan Chestnuts have been tested for resistance by inoculation with blight.
 No significant canker formation was observed for 4 years.
 Limited growth of the blight cankers was seen on only a few trees and, in most cases, the inoculation wound healed completely.

-Reports from growers at thousands of locations around the U.S., from New England to Michigan, south to Florida and Texas have shown that the Dunstan Chestnuts have excellent survival, growth and nut production in a variety of climates, from USDA Zones 5-9.
+Reports from growers at thousands of locations around the U.S., from New England to Michigan, south to Florida and east Texas have shown that the Dunstan Chestnuts have excellent survival, growth and nut production in a variety of climates, from USDA Zones 5-9.

 Chestnuts can survive average minimum lows of -20F when fully dormant, but can be damaged by early fall and late spring freezes.